Interactive Experimental Design

 Generating music through movement

-How could dancers generate music through their movement?
+How can dancers create music with their movements?

 While working on a project with dancers, I spent a lot of time learning about dance from a theoretical perspective.
 Many of the dancers I worked with were learning how to create their own music so they could have more creative control, especially around rhythm and speed